 Conciliation consists of an informal meeting between the worker, the worker’s attorney (if he or she has one), an attorney for the workers’ compensation insurance company and the DIA conciliator.
 The conciliator serves as a neutral third party to try and help negotiate a settlement.

-Before the conciliation, the worker should gather necessary medical documentation to support his or her position.
-It’s not required that the worker have an attorney for the conciliation process, but it’s a good idea that they have an experienced workers’ compensation hearings and appeals lawyer.
+Before the conciliation, the worker should gather the necessary medical documentation to support his or her position.
+It’s not required of the worker to have an attorney for the conciliation process, but it is a good idea to have one by the side.
 If the parties cannot resolve their disagreement during conciliation, the conference process is the next step.

 Claims Process Disagreements: Conference

 The second step is the conference (sometimes referred to as a proceeding).
 And while the worker still isn’t required to have an attorney, it’s strongly recommended they have an experienced workers’ compensation hearings and appeals attorney with them for this process.